Working Together for a Housed and Healthy Brevard.

 Reducing homelessness for vulnerable populations.

 Reduce the number and length of time of people experiencing homelessness, including those who are chronically homeless, and those fleeing domestic violence.
-This priority area calls for the expansion of diversified outreach to our most vulnerable populations and of the Coordinated Entry system.
+This priority area calls for the expansion of outreach to our most vulnerable populations and of the Coordinated Entry system.

 Our Objectives

-• Increase participation in Coordinated Entry through diversified outreach and access, and expanding the number of participating agencies.
+• Increase participation in Coordinated Entry through outreach and access, and expanding the number of participating agencies.

 • Reduce the number of chronically homeless individuals.